pinecone-io/terraform-provider-pinecone/docs/data-sources/role_bindings.md

 page_title: "pinecone_role_bindings Data Source - terraform-provider-pinecone"
 subcategory: ""
 description: |-
   Role bindings data source.
 Lists role bindings in your organization, optionally filtered by principal, resource, or role.
+Filtering by a binding's own ID is not supported; fetch one by ID with the pinecone_role_binding data source.
 ---

 # pinecone_role_bindings (Data Source)

 Role bindings data source.
 Lists role bindings in your organization, optionally filtered by principal, resource, or role.
+Filtering by a binding's own ID is not supported; fetch one by ID with the `pinecone_role_binding` data source.

 ## Example Usage